PresConsUIUC/PSAP/README.md

 of tabs.
 80-character margins are aimed for but sometimes exceeded, especially in the view templates.

+# Database

+PSAP uses PostgreSQL's full-text search features, and therefore requires PostgreSQL 8.3 or greater in both development and production.

 # Deployment

 PSAP is configured to use Capistrano for deployment.
 At UIUC, it runs in